gro-david/lasso/README.md

       - `"exec"` is the command which will be executed.
       - `"name"` is the display name that will be shown.
   - `"dashboard": []`, This is a list containing anything that should be included in your dashboard.
 It uses the same format as the applications.
+  - `"default_commands": {"<mode>": "<command>"}`, define which command is default in any given mode.
+This will only take effect if you do not specify any command, and what you type is not in the list of selectable entries.

 LASSO is designed to be hackable.
 You can customize a few things up to now, with more coming in the future.
 If there is anything you would like to customize but is not customizable, please open an issue.